 Adding balsamic vinegar to the onions right before they’re done cooking gives them such a unique flavor that I haven’t had anywhere else.
 You get the caramelized onion flavor with the surprise balsamic tang, that goes perfectly with the roasted sweet potatoes.

-- Scrub the sweet potatoes.
-Using a fork, poke holes on each side of each potato.
-Rub with olive oil and sprinkle with sea salt.
+- Sweet Potatoes - Poke holes on all sides of each sweet potato.
+Rub the potatoes with olive oil and sprinkle with sea salt.
 Roast for 1 hour, or until easily pierced with a fork.

-- Remove sweet potatoes from the oven, let cool for 10 minutes.
-Cut each potato in half.
-Scoop out the insides into a bowl, but leave a layer to support the skin.
-Be very careful to not tear the delicate skin.
+- Remove the sweet potatoes from the oven, let them cool for 10 minutes or until you can safely handle them.
+Cut each potato in half and scoop out the insides into a large bowl but leave a thin layer to support the skin.
+Be very careful to not tear the skin.

-- Add the balsamic onions, garlic powder, dried rosemary, and 1 T of goat cheese to the sweet potatoes.
-Season with salt and pepper.
-Mix until cheese is fully combined.
-Scoop mixture back into the potato skins, top with extra goat cheese, parmesan cheese, and a sprinkle of rosemary.
-Put back in the oven for 15-20 minutes.
+- Add the balsamic onions, garlic powder, dried rosemary, salt, pepper, and half of the goat cheese to the sweet potato filling.
+Mix until the cheese is fully combined.
+Scoop the mixture back into the potato skins, top with extra goat cheese, parmesan cheese, and a sprinkle of rosemary.
+Put the tray back in the oven for 15 minutes.

-- Remove from the oven, drizzle balsamic glaze over the top and a sprinkle of parsley to garnish.
-Serve hot and enjoy!
+- Remove the sweet potatoes from the oven, drizzle balsamic glaze over the top and a sprinkle of parsley to garnish.

-Do you prefer a classic sweet potato with just butter and a sprinkle of cinnamon, or do you like a fully loaded sweet potato?
+Do you prefer a classic sweet potato with just a sprinkle of cinnamon or do you like a fully loaded sweet potato?
 What are your favorite toppings?